lechoo/toddmotto.github.com/_posts/2012-07-02-thoughts-on-progressive-and-relative-images.md

 At present, most websites are created ‘to size’.
 Which means any graphics we create, we usually build them to size too – i.e. the design allows for 180px image, so when we code it, we use a 180px image.
 This is great, but there is a problem…

-With the introduction of new high resolution devices, such as the iPhone 4, high resolution smartphones, iPad/tablets – and the new MacBook Pro with retina display, images that we create ‘fixed’ (i.e. fit the space they are created for) look poor and blurred.
-Example below (what it would look like) -
+With the introduction of new high resolution devices, such as the iPhone 4/5, high resolution smartphones, iPad/tablets – and the new MacBook Pro with retina display, images that we create ‘fixed’ (i.e. fit the space they are created for) look poor and blurred.

-![][1]

- [1]: /images/thoughts/resolution-comparison.jpg

 The web needs to move forward with a focus on relative resolutions, allowing for increased and decreased scaling on high resolutions displays alongside CSS3 media queries.
 Media queries allow for the contents/images and website layout to change in shape and size depending on the resolution of the device.